mc0918/RetireUp_Coding_Test/README.md

 Some caveats:
 1. cloudBuild will create a bucket.
 Running it twice will produce an error.
 If the bucket already exists try "npm run build && npm run cloudDeploy".
-2. The table will appear empty as there are some CSS conflicts occurring as of now.
-Inspect element to view the values.

 ### Components ###
 There are 3 custom components in this application: Table, Row, and Header.